 As already noted, some objects require a conversion to an A2plus part, like the basic 3D objects created in the Part workbench.
 At the same time, this assembly workbench has no problem working with parts created in e.g. SheetMetal WB.

+One important caveat of A2plus is that it doesn’t use the contemporary [App::Link](https://wiki.freecad.org/App_Link) machinery to reference objects instead of copying them.
+This isn’t very efficient.
+Nor does it support undoing the importing of parts from external files in the undo buffer.

 ## Stability